FAForever/fa/changelog/snippets/fix.6227.md

-- (#6227) Slightly increase the hitboxes of the Mantis, Sky Slammer, Hoplite, Ascendant and Zthuee to fix them being able to evade beam weapons sometimes.
+- (#6227) Slightly increase the hitboxes of the Mantis, Sky Slammer, Hoplite, Ascendant, Asylum and Zthuee to fix them being able to evade beam weapons sometimes.
+Additionally, the Redeemer's excessively tall hitbox has been reduced.